Tknott95/PlutSC/README.md

   * V1 and V2 of no datum or redeemer to always succeed

 - Hello Datum
-  * Takes in a bytestring saying hello
+  * Takes in a bytestring/hex saying hello